jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 API is definined in RAML, request contains 3 input parameters in JSON format.
 There is an integration with Salesforce, so application has to deal with error handling.
 Logic is simple but requires some test coverage.
 If you want to play with app remember to update /src/main/app/mule-app.properties with your personal username/password/securityToken.

 ### 3. Groovy tests
 All 4 tests are in LogSMSTest class.
-Let me show you how groovy can make Mule unit testing more convinient for developer.
+Let me show you how Groovy can make Mule unit testing more convinient for developer.

 #### Easy to read
 Being able to avoid not needed parenthesis and semicolons increase test readability - just take a look how fluently test below can be read and understood.